walking and running routes

 Enjoy an afternoon in our large garden with a game of petanque.
 Balls can be borrowed at reception.

 Want to challenge your family, colleagues or friends to a fun game?
 Just ask at reception.
-We have kubb, darts and table football.
+We have kubb and a foosball table.

 Fredensborg Castle Gardens are among Denmark's largest historic gardens.
 The garden's original French Baroque style features long, straight avenues that extend from the castle in a star-shaped pattern.
 Certain avenues were recreated in the 1970s to 1990s as a Danish example of the sumptuous style familiar from Versailles.
 A stroll through the beautiful gardens will take you past countless fascinating statues and sculptures.